 As your body’s main structural support, your spine plays a defining role in your ability to move and function with ease.
 If one of your intervertebral discs happens to rupture, however, it can irritate nearby nerves and cause pain in your back, neck, or throughout your body.
-At The Spine Institute of Southeast Texas in Pearland, Texas, and Bellaire, Texas, Dr. Thomas Jones II offers a full range of treatment solutions, including microdiscectomy surgery, for patients with herniated discs.
+At The Spine Institute of Southeast Texas in Pearland, Bellaire, and Lake Jackson, Texas, Dr. Thomas Jones II offers a full range of treatment solutions, including microdiscectomy surgery, for patients with herniated discs.
 To learn more, call or schedule an appointment online today.

 Your discs sit between the vertebrae in your spine, acting as shock-absorbing cushions on either end of each bone.
 Every disc has a tough outer layer and a soft interior.

 The main role of a disc’s rubbery outer shell, or annulus fibrosus, is to help facilitate its range of motion.
 A disc’s soft interior, or nucleus pulposus, is what makes it an excellent shock absorber.

 When a disc’s soft interior fibers tear, its spongy nuclear material travels toward its rubbery exterior.
 This can make a disc’s outer wall begin to protrude, or bulge.
 When a bulging disc is put under enough pressure, it can herniate, or rupture.

 Herniated discs often occur in either the lumbar spine (lower back) or the cervical spine (neck).